hexsprite/roadrunner/README.txt

 Tested With
 ===========

-Plone 3.1.
-Let me know if you get it working on anything else.
+Plone 3.1.x Let me know if you get it working on anything else.

+Have also had reports of success with Plone 2.5.x

 Author
 ======